hazarute/ecommerce-scraper/ReadMe.md

 - **Plugin Architecture**
   Add custom scrapers dynamically via `custom_plugins/` folder.
 Each plugin follows a simple contract: `metadata` dict + `run(url, config) → List[Dict]`.

-- **Site-Specific Configuration**
-  All CSS selectors and site-specific settings centralized in `config/sites_config.json`.
-Easy to extend for new sites.

-- **Site-Specific Parse Functions**
-  - **Hepsiburada:** JSON-LD parsing for maximum reliability
-  - **N11 & Trendyol:** Custom CSS selectors and parsing logic optimized per site
+- **Selector Management & Generic Scraper Logic**
+  All CSS selectors and site-specific settings can be managed via plugin `.json` files or manual input.
+Generic scrapers (requests/selenium) now use a two-step strategy: **first try to extract products from JSON-LD scripts, then fallback to user-provided CSS selectors**.
+This approach is now used for all sites, not just plugins (e.g. Trendyol, Hepsiburada, N11).

 - **Automatic Selector Detection**
-  Manual URLs are auto-detected and mapped to the correct site and selectors.
+  Manual URLs are auto-detected and mapped to the correct site and selectors, or you can enter selectors manually in the UI.

 - **Demo Data Fallback**
   If scraping fails due to anti-bot measures or selector issues, demo product data is displayed for testing.